googleapis/google-cloud-java/README.md

 with the message: `Task was cancelled.` after that timeout has been reached.

 If you receive a `java.util.concurrent.CancellationException`, it does not mean that the backend GCP Operation was cancelled.
-This exception is thrown from Gax-Java to let you know that the client library has stopped polling for the Operation's status (it respects the RetrySetting values).
+This exception is thrown from the client library to let you know that the client library has stopped polling for the Operation's status (it respects the RetrySetting values).
 Since the LRO returns a unique Operation ID, you may still manually poll for the status.

-Note: Gax-Java handles the Operation's polling mechanism for you.
+Note: The client library handles the Operation's polling mechanism for you.
 By default, there is no need to manually poll the status yourself.

-### Default RetrySettings Values
+### Default LRO Values
-Each LRO RPC has a pre-configured default RetrySetting.
+Each LRO RPC has a pre-configured default values.
 You can find these values by searching in each Client's `StubSettings`'s class.
-The default RetrySettings are initialized inside the `initDefaults()` method in the nested Builder class.
+The default LRO settings are initialized inside the `initDefaults()` method in the nested Builder class.

 ### Configuring LRO Timeouts